Vietnam.vn - Nền tảng quảng bá Việt Nam

 Paintings by Bui Chat

-When "amateurs" create legends
+When amateurs create legends.

 Khi nhà thơ cầm cọ- Ảnh 3.

-Tourists exchange while visiting Bui Chat's works.
+Tourists exchange ideas while viewing Bui Chat's artworks.

-Art has no boundaries, no prejudices
+Art knows no boundaries, no prejudices.

 Source: https://thanhnien.vn/khi-nha-tho-cam-co-185241203150319614.htm